What is a Power Tool For?

 Circular Saw: (sometimes referred to as a Skill Saw, a common brand) A powered saw using a toothed or abrasive disc or blade to cut different materials using a rotary motion spinning around an arbor.
 Circular Saws can be either battery operated or electric.
 Circular Saw refers specifically to the hand-held type.
-While the table saw and compound miter saw are other common forms of Circular Saws, they are listed separately. (see: Table Saw and/or Compound Miter Saw)
+While the table saw and compound miter saw are other common forms of Circular Saws, they are listed separately. (see: Table Saw and/or Compound Miter Saw below)

 Compound Miter Saw: This type of saw is generally a table-top type, cross-cut saw, usually having a 10 inch blade, and is good for both straight and angle cuts up to 45 degrees.

 Jigsaw: A Jigsaw is a saw which uses a reciprocating blade to cut irregular curves, in wood, metal, or other materials.
 A Jigsaw with a bevel function on the sole plate allows cutting angles of typically up to 45 degrees relative to the normal vertical stroke.
 Jigsaws can be either battery operated or corded.